prnan4/dsa_algorithms/dsa_notes/README.md

 ## Lists

-Iterate through a list.
+### Iterate through a list
 ```
 for item in arr:
 ```

-Iterate through a list with index.
+### Iterate through a list with index
 ```
 for i, item in enumerate (arr)
 ```

-Check if list is empty.
+### Check if list is empty
 Returns True if arr is empty
 ```
 if not arr:
 ```

-Iterate through portion of list.
+### Iterate through portion of list
 Starts iterating from element at index 1.
 ```
 for i in arr[1:]
 ```

-Remove element from list.
-Object is modified.
+### Remove element from list
+Object is modified
 ```
 arr.remove(9)
 ```

-Remove last element from list.
+### Remove last element from list
 Object is not modified.
 ```
 arr = arr[:-1]
 ```

-Append elements of list a to list b
+### Append elements of list a to list b
 ```
 b.extend(a)
 ```

-Reverse list in python.
+### Reverse list
 Object is modified.
 In place operation, does not return anything.
 Variable gets updates
 ```
 b.reverse()
 ```

-Object is not modified.
+Object is not modified
 ```
 c = b[::-1]
 ```

+### Sort list
-Sort list.
-Object is modified.
+Object is modified
 ```
 b.sort()
 ```